King's Cliffe: Parish church

-Economic and social history
+History

 Hall Yard Farmhouse was built in 1603.
 Inside the house, Dr Law's Music Room has an 18th-century Georgian coved ceiling with decoration in the style of Robert Adam.
 Law's Chapel, also 18th century, is nearby.

 Parts of King's Cliffe Manor House are early 17th century.

 In the summer of 1845, the Reverend Miles Joseph Berkeley, the rector of All Saints' church, proposed, after observing potatoes from near the village struck by potato blight, that the causative agent of the blight was a fungus.
 This was contradictory to theories at the time, which suggested that the fungus was merely a symptom of decay, and not the causative agent of the blight.
 Berkeley labelled the fungus he found Botrytis infestans, now known as Phytophthora infestans.

 King's Cliffe is unusual in having three sets of almshouses.
 The John Thorpe Almshouses were built in 1668, the Widows' Almshouses in 1749 and the Spinsters' Almshouses in 1754.
 The Widows' and Spinsters' almshouses were part of a set of charities founded by Rev. Dr William Law (1686–1761) and his disciple, Mrs Elizabeth Hutcheson.
 A house dating from about 1700 was made a Schoolmaster's House in 1745, and next to it the Boys' School was built in 1748.
 From 1752 the Schoolmaster's House became Law's Library, which housed Law's religious books and lent them to people of King's Cliffe and neighbouring towns.

 King's Cliffe railway station was on a branch line that ran between Seaton and Wansford.
 The London and North Western Railway opened it in 1879 and British Railways closed it in 1966.